measurestack/measure-stack/docs/api/events.md

 # Events API

 The Events API is the core endpoint for tracking user interactions and pageviews in Measure.js.
-It handles event processing, user identification, and data storage.
+It handles event processing, user identification, and data storage with built-in rate limiting and privacy protection.

 ## Endpoint